 Step 1: Find Leads

-While lead generation is a function of marketing, it’s worth mentioning how it can play a very crucial part in an SaaS Sales process.
-Marketing helps people become familiar with your brand and understand how you can assist them by increasing brand awareness and encouraging engagement.
+While lead generation is a function of your marketing team, it’s worth mentioning how it can play a very crucial part in a SaaS selling process.
+Marketing helps people become familiar with your brand, enter your sales funnel, and understand how you can assist them by increasing brand awareness and encouraging engagement.
 It can even motivate users to sign up for free trials of a SaaS.
 You should aim to get in front of your customers before they’ve done extensive research on your product and your competitors.
-The earlier you gain control of the conversation and begin educating potential customers on your terms, the better.
+The earlier you gain control of the conversation and begin educating potential SaaS customers on your terms, the better.

 Step 2: Focus on Prospecting

-The B2B SaaS sales cycle really kicks into gear with prospecting.
+The B2B SaaS sales cycle really kicks into gear with prospecting, often led by your Sales Development Representatives, depending on the structure of your SaaS sales team.
 In this stage, warm leads may be contacted through a call or email.
 Cold calling and cold email can also be a part of prospecting.

 Step 3: Set a Qualification Framework